Methodology

 | Lobsters | Tech forum | Weekly | ~1,000 |

 Reddit uses public RSS feeds (comments only, no API credentials required).
+The Guardian collects reader comments from articles across five editorial sections (Opinion, Politics, Technology, Science, World) via the public Discussion API.
+Steam collects user reviews for the top 50 games by popularity via the public App Reviews API — filtered to English, most-recent first, with review-bomb detection retained in the sample.
 Mastodon and Lobsters serve as control groups — decentralised or invite-only platforms with lower bot incentive.

 Classification